 Logan Middleton is a PhD candidate in the department of English and the Center for Writing Studies.

 Although originally from San Francisco, he earned his BA in English and Communication Arts with an emphasis in film from the University of Wisconsin-Madison.
 In 2017, he completed his MA in English with a concentration in writing studies at the University of Illinois, where he continued to cultivate scholarly interests in multimodal composition, disability studies, and community literacies.

-As an outgrowth of my work with the Education Justice Project—a college-in-prison program at Illinois—my dissertation research has crystallized around the ties and tensions between literacy, higher education in prison, and abolition in the 21st-century carceral state.
+As an outgrowth of his work with the Education Justice Project—a college-in-prison program at Illinois—his dissertation research has crystallized around the ties and tensions between literacy, higher education in prison, and abolition in the 21st-century carceral state.
 In his dissertation, "Literacy, Pedagogy, and Prisons: Tracing Power in Higher Education in Prison Contexts," he explores how prison educators navigate flows of state power across spaces of teaching on the inside and outside alike.

 Writing Studies 300: Issues in Tutoring Writing